-Download a PDF of this Fact sheet - Registration as a nurse and a midwife - dual registration (120 KB,PDF)
+Download a PDF copy of this Fact sheet: Registration as a nurse and a midwife - dual registration (120 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.

 This fact sheet is for nurses and midwives who hold dual registration that is; registration on both the national register for nurses and national register for midwives.
 This fact sheet sets out the regulatory requirements for nurses and midwives who hold dual registration.

 The NMBA recognises that nursing and midwifery are two separate professions.
 As regulated health practitioners, nurses and midwives who hold dual registration are expected to meet the relevant professional standards for practice together with the NMBA registration standards, codes and guidelines for both the profession of nursing and the profession of midwifery.
 This means nurses and midwives with dual registration are required to have recent practice in, and connection to, both the nursing profession and the midwifery profession and must ensure they are safe, competent, confident and current, in each profession’s specific skills and knowledge, relevant to their context of practice.

 If you are registered as both a nurse and midwife, you must meet the requirements of the NMBA’s mandatory registration standards in both professions.
 This means you must complete, and be able to demonstrate, that you have met the recency of practice, continuing professional development requirements and have professional indemnity insurance relevant to your practice in both nursing and midwifery.